 Martha Stewart Wine Club is the perfect wine subscription service for regular wine drinkers who enjoy the convenience of a subscription and the variety of a world traveler.

-Hand-picked wines – curated by none other than Martha Stewart
+Hand-picked wines curated by Martha Stewart

-A limited selection of red wines
+Limited selection of red wines

 Initially, I was a little put off by the limited customization options available in the subscription.
 While you can choose from reds, whites, or mixed, you can’t opt out of anything (such as a rosé) in the mixed boxes.